Chemical products

 How does Ammonium Polyphosphate work as a flame retardant?

-A: It functions as an "acid source" in intumescent systems.
-When heated, it releases phosphoric acid, which reacts with a carbon source (like Pentaerythritol) to dehydrate it and form a protective, foamy carbon char layer that physically shields the material from fire.
+A: In intumescent flame-retardant systems, APP acts mainly as an acid source and char promoter.
+When heated, it releases phosphoric acid, which reacts with carbon sources to dehydrate them and form a swollen, protective carbonaceous char layer that insulates the underlying material.

 Documents